Digital-Identity-Labs/mdqt/README.md

 MDQT is small library and commandline tool to query MDQ services for SAML metadata.
 You can do this with `curl` but it's a little more convenient to use `mdqt` instead.

+At present `mdqt` does *not* verify signed metadata, so an extra step is required to use it securely.

 ## MDQ?

 MDQ is a simple HTTP-based standard for looking up individual SAML entity metadata.
 Rather than regularly